 PhD, Social and Cultural Studies, University of California, Berkeley

-Assistant Professor of Nonprofit Management; Milano School of International Affairs, Management, and Urban Policy; The New School for Public Engagement Areas of Expertise:
+Assistant Professor of Nonprofit Management, Milano School of International Affairs, Management, and Urban PolicyMedia Contact Information:

-Prior to her graduate studies, Kohl-Arenas worked as a popular educator and community development practitioner in a variety of settings including urban public schools, immigrant nonprofit organizations, coal mining and 'crofting' towns in Appalachia, Scotland, and Wales, and across southern Africa where she studied grassroots citizenship education.
-Kohl-Arenas' work in communities and classrooms is inspired by an early experience working with Myles Horton and the Highlander Research and Education Center.
+Prior to her graduate studies, Kohl-Arenas worked as a popular educator and community development practitioner in a variety of settings including urban public schools, immigrant nonprofit organizations, and coal mining and 'crofting' towns in Appalachia, Scotland, and Wales.
+Kohl-Arenas' work in communities and classrooms is inspired by an early experience working with the Highlander Research and Education Center.
 She has also been a fellow with the Coro Foundation, The Thomas J. Watson Foundation, and the Sustainable Communities Leadership Program.